Welcome to the Boost Your Budget™ Week Toolkit for 2020!

 Boost Your Budget™ Week: Find Your Benefits to Age Well is an annual campaign coordinated by the National Council on Aging (NCOA) that unites groups with a common mission—connecting low-income Medicare beneficiaries to critical supports to improve their economic security and health—to drive more individuals to community and online tools that can help them learn about, screen, and apply for money-saving benefits.

 The inaugural Boost Your Budget™ Week was originally set to take place April 13-17, 2020.
-Due to the coronavirus pandemic, we ask community partners to hold off on hosting campaign activities until later in the year/when it is safe to do so.
-You are still welcome to download and use these materials in your remote outreach.
+Due to the COVID-19 pandemic, we delayed the national digital campaign until July 13-17, 2020.
+Community partners are welcome to participate in the campaign in whatever manner is safe to do so in their communities, and to use these materials in your remote outreach.

 We’re excited to offer you this toolkit to help your organization tap into campaign resources and promote the valuable work you do.